 As the dramatic weather continued through February, our coastline has faced some big challenges.
-Find out how some of our coastal places have been affected by the recent storms.
+Find out how some of our coastal places have been affected by this winter's storms.

 The county council’s sea defences at Abereiddi were in a dangerous condition, so in 2012 a decision was made to remove them.

 Andrew Tuddenham, manager for north Pembrokeshire, said: 'We’ve been adapting gradually to the changing beach since the sea wall was removed, but the pace of change has jumped this winter, with dramatic, overnight land losses of more than five metres.

 ‘Looking at the future of this much-loved place is all about finding practical solutions that work – keeping access open to the beach and the Blue Lagoon and reflecting the industrial heritage of the site.’

-The chalk cliffs at Birling Gap are home to a café, car park, hotel and a row of cottages.
-On average, these cliffs are eroding by about 1 metre each year, but instead of a gradual loss there are years when nothing happens and then, suddenly, several metres of cliff will fall at once.
+The chalk cliffs at Birling Gap are eroding by about 1 metre each year, but instead of a gradual loss there are years when nothing happens and then, suddenly, several metres of cliff will fall at once.